MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

       * Isn't cyclic
   * Grouping (Dynamic)
     * Now that unnecessary partitions have been trimmed, try to create Source partitions that are as large as possible.
-    * Merge all partitions with their input partitions if each of its inputs:
-      * Is part of the same query
+    * Merge partitions in bottom-up dependency order.
+In the resulting merged partitions, the following will be separate:
+      * Partitions in different queries
+      * Partitions that don't reference other partitions (and are thus allowed to access a data source)
-      * Doesn't reference any other partitions
+      * Partitions that reference other partitions (and are thus prohibited from accessing a data source)
-      * Is only referenced by the current partition
-      * Isn't the result (that is, final step) of a query
-      * Isn't cyclic

 ## What does all this mean?